-I used the rubric on the next page to periodically grade my students' reading response notebooks.
-I like this first one because it assessed their reading, writing, and language each time.
+I used the rutric on the next page to periodically grade my students' reading response notebooks.
+Like this flat one because it assessed their reading, writing, and language each time.

-There are also some other rubrics for you to use if you wanted to focus on specific standards and subjects each time you graded them.
+There are also some other rubrics for you to use if you wanted to facus on specific standards and subjects each time you graded them.

-I checked them every two or three weeks during our unit, so it worked out to be three times during the reading of the book.
+I checked them every two or three weeks during our unit, so it worked out to be three times during the reading at the book.